 There is no need to contact a supervisor before applying – the projects described on the website are to give you an idea of the type of work you may be able to undertake with supervisors once you select your PhD project toward the end of your first year on the programme.

-All University fees will be covered for successful students, regardless of country of citizenship.
+All University fees will be covered for all successful students, regardless of country of citizenship.
 Visa and International Health Surcharge costs will also be covered for international students.

 International student entry requirements